-The largest colonies of oceanic birds in the Galapagos nest on Tower Island.
-Among nearly two hundred thousand are red-footed boobies and swallow-tailed gulls/some two hundred man-o'-war or frigate birds.
+The largest colonies of oceanic birds in the Galápagos nest on Tower Island.
+Among nearly two hundred thousand red-footed boobies and swallow-tailed gulls are some two hundred man-o'-war or frigate birds.
 Both varieties of frigates occur, the great frigate bird in preponderant numbers with a small percentage of the magnificent frigate bird intermixed.
 They nest in the cryptocarpus shrubs fringing the tidal pools that lie behind the ridges of the collapsed crater.

-more wracing distributed on the whole than the frigates, nest far l.c inland in the Falo Santo forest which covers a large part of the island, and in which the latter because of their requirement for more open flying space, are much less common.
-The Swallow-tailed l,c, gulls avoid the dense vegetation, nesting on the beach and lava l.c cliffs.
+The boobies, more widely distributed on the whole than the frigates, nest far inland in the palo santo forest which covers a large part of the island.
+In this forest the frigate birds, because of their requirement for more open flying space, are much less common.
+The swallow-tailed gulls also avoid the dense vegetation, nesting on the beach and lava cliffs.

 On the eastern cliffs of Tower are found its greatest congregations of birds.
-Many thousands of Swallow-tailed Gulls l.C breed here, but their numbers are dwarfed by those of another l.C. order, the Storm Petrels, a million of which by some estimates nest in the crevices and hollows of the cliffs.
-Two species of these pelagic birds nest here: one kind feeds during the day, the other at night.
+Many thousands of swallow-tailed gulls breed here, but their numbers are dwarfed by those of another order, the storm petrels, a million of which by some estimates nest in the crevices and hollows of the cliffs.
+Two species of these pelagic birds nest here: One kind feeds during the day, the other at night.
 Along in the afternoon those that have been out foraging begin to return and those that have stayed on their nests leave for their night-time feeding grounds.
-These petrels, however do not depart immediately on emerging from their nesting holes, nor do they enter them as soon as they return from the sea.
+These petrels however do not depart immediately on emerging from their nesting holes, nor do they enter them as soon as they return from the sea.
 Like swarming insects they flutter in and out from the cliff, along and over it, at home in the spray of breaking waves.
 So great are their numbers that from a distance one sees them above the cliff top as a dark pulsating cloud of dancing gnats.
 With the approach of night the cloud thins out to only a few birds, and by sunset they have all gone - one kind to their nests in the cliff, and the other kind away to feed at sea.

 The breeding cycle of frigate birds lasts more than a year and it begins on Tower Island in January.
 The start is marked by a period of courtship and display that includes very complex and dramatic behavior on the part of the male.
-I was very eager to witness this display and since we are now well into March, I proposed that our next trip be to Tower Island for a stay of several days.
+I was very eager to witness this display, and since we were now well into March, I proposed that our next trip be to Tower Island for a stay of several days.
 Moreover I suggested that on our return from Tower we make another attempt to land on the flamingo crater among the Bainbridge Rocks.
-These plans were happily agreed to and then discussed with Angemeyer brothers.
-It was decided to start on march the twentieth, which would give them time to restock and refuel the Nixe and the Charybdis.
+These plans were happily agreed to and then discussed with the Angemeyer brothers.
+It was decided to start on March twentieth, which would give them time to restock and refuel the Nixe and the Charybdis.
 Tower Island lies 50 nautical miles north-north-east of Baltra across an ocean stretch of variable and unpredictable currents.
-Fritz said we should try to make this crossing in one day by leaving Baltra harbor very early in the morning.
+Fritz said we should try to make this crossing in one day by leaving Baltra Harbor very early in the morning.
 The first day of this cruise, therefore, would be to Baltra where we would pass the night and start for Tower at four in the morning on the twenty-first.
-So for the third time we sailed around the east short of Santa Cruz past the Plaza Islands and through South Channel.
-That first night we turned in early, knowing we would be underway again long before sunrise.
+So for the third time we sailed around the east shore of Santa Cruz past the Plaza Islands and through South Channel.
+The first night we turned in early, knowing we would be underway again long before sunrise.